 What is truly needed to protect sensitive data is a shift in motivation and perspective.
 Instead of focusing on compliance and defending against litigation and fines, more organizations are now viewing security and privacy as the cornerstone of its most valuable customer commodity: trust.
 These companies are learning that security is a competitive differentiator, which is a positive for building trust equity with customers, and not a necessary evil.

 To support the facilitation of trust, organizations should partner with security providers that share the same dedication to privacy.
 Just a few years ago, half — yes, half — of all organizations experienced a data breach because of a business vendor or associate.
-Partners should be able to offer solutions with features that ensure data is never in the clear, such as:
+Partners should be able to offer data protection solutions with features that ensure data is never in the clear, such as:

 - Masking: Replacing sensitive data with “decoy” data that looks authentic.
 For example, replacing a patient’s Social Security number (SSN) with a “fake” SSN in case data is exposed or stolen.
 Only authorized users have access to the real data.